 At the road crossings where you wait for the pedestrian sign to go green before you cross, Road signs are complemented by the audio signals.

-Besides the disabled, it suits the mobile phone generation, most of who cross the road while looking at the mobile screens based on the sound based signals.
+Besides the disabled, it suits the mobile phone generation, most of who cross the road while looking at the mobile screens based on the sound-based signals.
 In fact, by the third day, I also waited for the sound to indicate that I can now cross the road.

-Follow the Pink Signs when you Visit Hong Kong
+Follow the Pink Signs

 Cantonese is the main language spoken in Hong Kong.
 All the signboards and the most public information is available in both Cantonese and English.
 So, as long as you understand English, you get all the basics.
 It may sometimes be challenging to converse with people as some people do not speak English.
 I felt lost a couple of times when I was doing my walks and Google Maps did not help.
 I had to depend on local help for directions and that was a challenge at times.